deep-learning-with-pytorch/dlwpt-code/README.md

 The book can also be purchased on Amazon: https://amzn.to/38Iwrff (affiliate link)

+The errata for the book can be found on the manning website, or at https://deep-learning-with-pytorch.github.io/dlwpt-code/errata.html

 ## About Deep Learning with PyTorch

 This book has the aim of providing the foundations of deep learning with PyTorch and